-For better assessment of the capital, the Bank is having Internal Capital Assessment Process (ICAAP) with Simplified Approach, considering its balance sheet size and requisite risk management practices.
+For better assessment of the capital, the Bank is having Internal Capital Assessment Process (ICAAP) with Simplified Approach, considering its nature; scope, geographic spread, complexity and quantum of operations.
+Our risk management practices are in line with the required degree of supervision for a Small Finance Bank

-The Bank's ICAAP focuses to ensure that the Bank has sufficient capital to support all the risks inherent to its business and an adequate capital buffer based on the business profile.
-The change in the level of credit risk, market risk and interest rate risk along with the changes in on-balance sheet and off-balance sheet exposures are assessed under different stress scenarios by the Bank to have better assessment of the capital requirement.
+The Bank's ICAAP focuses to ensure that the Bank has sufficient capital to support all the risks inherent to its business and an adequate capital buffer based on the business profile to cover future unforeseen risks upto a certain degree.
+The change in the level of credit risk, market risk and interest rate risk along with the changes in on- balance sheet and off- balance sheet exposures are assessed under different stress scenarios by the Bank to have better assessment of the capital requirement.

-Besides computing CRAR under the Pillar I requirement, the Bank has set up sound governance and control practices to identify, assess and manage risks.
+Besides computing CRAR under the Pillar I requirement, the Bank has set up sound corporate governance and control practices to identify, assess and manage risks.

+(Cili Ciores)

 SI.
-Particulars Amount as on 31st Dec 2020
+Particulars Amount as on 31st Mar 2021

 Α Tier I Capital

-Paid-up Share Capital 759.27
+Paid-up Share Capital 848.33

-Reserves 332.36
+Reserves 501.11

-Innovative Tier 1 Capital instruments 0.00
+Innovative Tier 1 Capital instruments

-Minority Interest 0.00
+Minority Interest

 В Deductions

-Investments in instruments eligible for regulatory capital of financial subsidiaries/associates 0.00
+Investments in instruments eligible for regulatory capital of financial subsidiaries/associates

-Securitisation exposures including credit enhancements 0.00
+Securitisation exposures including credit enhancements

-Deferred Tax Assets 44.91
+Deferred Tax Assets 57.97

-Good will and Adjustments for less liquid position 0.00
+Good will and Adjustments for less liquid position

-Deferred revenue expenditure 15.69
+Deferred revenue expenditure 15.99

-Intangible assets 12.26
+Intangible assets 18.97

-С Net Tier 1 Capital 1,018.77
+С Net Tier 1 Capital 1256.52

 D Tier II Capital

-General Provisions 32.76
+General Provisions 38.35

-Upper Tier 2 capital instruments 0.00
+Upper Tier 2 capital instruments

-Lower Tier 2 capital instruments 257.00
+Lower Tier 2 capital instruments 62.00

-Investment fluctuation reserve 26.01
+Investment fluctuation reserve 18.91

 Е Deductions

-Investments in instruments eligible for regulatory capital of financial subsidiaries/associates 0.00
+Investments in instruments eligible for regulatory capital of financial subsidiaries/associates

-Securitisation exposures including credit enhancements 0.00
+Securitisation exposures including credit enhancements

-F Net Tier 2 Capital 315.77
+F Net Tier 2 Capital 119.25

-Total Eligible Capital 1,334.54
+Total Eligible Capital 1375.77